A newspaper worth its salt

 It was supposed to have been temporary, says Mr. Garcia.
-“I was thinking of my children and future grandchildren.
+“I was thinking of my children and grandchildren.
 They wouldn’t know how to speak Tagalog.”
 Not being able to go back right away remains one of his regrets in life.

 His one consolation is that from its humble beginnings, The Philippine Reporter has earned the loyalty of Filipino-Canadians, and has made a mark in the city.

 Their first issue was produced in a basement in Scarborough “using an Atari computer that didn’t have a hard drive,” recalled Ms. Garcia, in an article about the newspaper.
-Since then it has consistently won awards from the National Etnic Press and Media Council of Canada, for its editorial content and visual presentation.
+Since then it has consistently won awards from the National Ethnic Press and Media Council of Canada, for its editorial content and visual presentation.

-Hermie Garcia, editor and publisher of The Philippine Reporter reflects on his newspaper’s life and legacy with The Origami’s Marites N. Sison.
+Hermie Garica, editor and publisher of The Philippine Reporter reflects on his newspaper’s life and legacy with The Origami’s Marites N. Sison.
 [Full disclosure: The Origami’s Beatrice S. Paez is a contributor to The Philippine Reporter.]

-The newspaper at 25
+Excerpts: The newspaper at 25

 We came to Canada in 1984, so the paper came five years after.
 Mila and I had three small kids; work was hard.
 Mila was able to get a clerical position at City Hall.
 I had part-time jobs.

 We had applied to newspapers, magazines, publications we wanted to work in, but we never got hired.
 It was a very unstable market and you couldn’t practice your skills and profession.
 It’s still very much a reality now – you have doctors driving cabs.
 So Mila went into the bureaucracy.
-I did odd jobs: data entry, accounting… I bought a small car and I delivered the Toronto Star, Swiss Chalet chicken and pizza.
+I did odd jobs: data entry, accounting… I bought a small car and I delivered the Toronto Star, Swiss Chalet, and pizza.
 It was hard, especially in winter.
 Sometimes I had to deliver in highrises.
 When I got back to the car I had a ticket.
 Lugi [a loss].
 (Laughs)